hallvardnmbu/ecosystem/README.txt

 * In addition to the dockstrings, there are additional sections addressing how to extend the package, how to use the package and future ideas for the project.

+* Tests are organised by unit- and integration tests within "test_*".
+We have also created a separate test-file for the statistical tests.